-Action V WARNING!
-Follow the Safety instructions , page 5.
-Otherwise, serious injury, death, or damage to the equipment can occur.
-Checks and setti ngs with no voltage connected of additional em ns of the emergency stop circuit have been changed on site (such as wiring ergency stop buttons, connection of shipping splits of large drives, etc.), onnections are correct with the appropriate circuit diagrams. ave been made, check that the hardware settings of the safety relays afety function are set as defined in section Hardware settings on page 17. □ OK (A61) □ A (A62) Settings with vo ltage connected arameters of the drive(s) relevant to the safety function are set as defined neter settings on page 16.
-Ensure that the i motor(s) can run and be stopped freely during the test. drive and ensure that the motor is (motors are) running.
-If possible, use a se to the maximum speed of the application.
-Push the emerge ency stop button [S61] (if installed).
-For a description drive stops the motor by decelerating and displaying a warning.
-To of the messages, see the firmware manual of the drive.
-After the ramp The K61 delay of 2 seconds) STO must be signaled by the drive.
-Event: mains contactor, AC breaker or DC breaker has opened.
-If it is not part of roject, check the auxiliary contactor K10 instead.
-Ensure that the i ndication lamp [H63] switches on (if installed). ncy stop button [S61] until it releases and returns to the up position. tions (+Q957) are activated, reset the corresponding relay(s), before - cannot start the (group) drive and motor from any control location, even if tart signal off and on or push the start key of the panel. = cannot close the mains contactor, AC breaker or DC breaker from any liary contactor K10 accordingly). ency stop reset button [S62].
-Ensure that the emergency stop reset [H63] switches off (if installed).
+Action $\checkmark$ WARNING!
+Follow the Safety instructions, page 5.
+Otherwise serious injury, death, or damage to the equipment can occur.
+Checks and setti ings with no voltage connected wiring of additic ns of the emergency stop circuit have been changed on site (such as onal emergency stop buttons, connection of shipping splits of large fy that the connections are correct with the appropriate circuit ave been made, check that the hardware settings of the safety relays afety function are set as defined in section Hardware settings starting □ ОК Settings with vo Itage connected arameters of the drive(s) relevant to the safety function are set as on Parameter settings on page 15.
+Ensure that the I motor(s) can run and be stopped freely during the test ) drive and ensure that the motor is (motors are) running.
+If possible, use lose to the maximum speed of the application.
+Push the emerge ency stop button [S61]. (group) drive stops the motor(s) by decelerating and displaying a escription of the messages, see the firmware manual of the drive.
+After - not after the K61 delay of 2 seconds) STO must be signaled by the Event: Ensure that the i indication lamp [H63] switches on (if installed). - ency stop button [S61] until it releases and returns to the up position.
+Itions (+Q957) are activated, reset the corresponding relay(s), before - cannot start the (group) drive and motor(s) from any control location, h the start signal off and on or push the start key of the panel. - ency stop reset button [S62].
+Ensure that the emergency stop reset [H63] switches off (if installed). s that are part of the group but not in operation (switched off, e.g. via y must not affect the reset process described above. roup) drive start signal.
+If a fault message is generated, reset the ).
+See section Parameter settings on page 15 .

-If there are drives that are part of the group but not in operation (switched off, e.g. via Q1, Q10,), they must not affect the reset process described above.
-Switch off the (group) drive start signal.
-If a fault message is generated, reset the affected drive(s).
-See section Parameter settings on page 16.
-Restart the (group) drive and motor and check that they operate normally.
-Repeat the test from each operating location (each emergency stop button and reset button).
-Sign the acceptance test report and 3ADT077036 Safety function configuration for group drives protected table which together verify that the safety function is safe and approved for operation.
+Restart the (group) drive and motor(s) and check that they operate normally.
+Repeat the test from each operating location (each emergency stop button and reset button) Fill in and sign the acceptance test report and 3ADT077036 Safety function configuration for group drives_protected table which verify that the safety function is safe and approved for operation.